lins05/my-repros/repro-shadow-cljs-advanced-renaming-esm/README.md

 ### Issue Description

-ESM files used in a shadow-cljs project have its property-renamed.
+ESM files used in a shadow-cljs project have its property-renamed under advanced optimization.

 Ofc this is fix-able by using an externs file.
-But that's cumbersome, and ideally this shall work of the box without any externs files.
+But it's cumbersome to add lots of externs.
+Ideally this shall work out of the box without any externs files.

 ### How To